rajewsky-lab/openst/docs/computational/preprocessing_imaging.md

 !!! question
      If you don't know how to specify the `<path_to_fiji_or_imagej>`, please follow the official instructions provided for [Running Headless](https://imagej.net/learn/headless).
-For example, nux you can download it using
+For example, under linux you can download it using

      ```bash
      cd ~